Taraba State: Airports

+Economy

 Agriculture

 The major occupation of the people of Taraba state is agriculture.
 Cash crops produced in the state include coffee, tea, groundnuts and cotton.
 Crops such as maize, rice, sorghum, millet, cassava, and yam are also produced in commercial quantity.
 In addition, cattle, sheep and goats are reared in large numbers, especially on the Mambilla Plateau, and along the Benue and Taraba valleys.
 Similarly, the people of Taraba state undertake other livestock production activities like poultry production, rabbit breeding and pig farming in fairly large scale.
-Communities living on the banks of River Benue, River Taraba, River Donga and Ibi, engage in fishing all year round.
+In February 2024, the World Bank in Nigeria announced plans to empower 5,200 female livestock farmers in the state.
+Communities living on the banks of River Benue, River Taraba, River Donga and River Ibi, engage in fishing all year round.
 Other occupational activities such as pottery, cloth-weaving, dyeing, mat-making, carving, embroidery and blacksmithing are also carried out in various parts of the state.

 Natural resources

-Taraba state has abundant natural resources for industrial and commercial use, these include:
+Taraba state has abundant natural resources for industrial and commercial use, including: